fmooraby/Shapefile2Excel/README.md

 1) README.md - This File
 2) LICENSE - Apache License
 3) load_shapes_to_excel.xlsm - Excel Spreadsheet and Macro to complete Shape creation from ERSI Shapefile
+   - Module1.bas - VBA Module (already in Spreadsheet)
+   - columns_form.frm - VBA Userform script (already in Spreadsheet)
+   - columns_form.frx - VBA Userform (already in Spreadsheet)
-4) main.py - Python Script to create input to Excel VBA, from ERSI Shapefile (controlled from VBA)
+5) main.py - Python Script to create input to Excel VBA, from ERSI Shapefile (controlled from VBA)
-5) python_script.bat - Batch file, which runs Python and called from VBA
+6) python_script.bat - Batch file, which runs Python and called from VBA

 ## Instructions (from Excel)
 1) Click on **"RUN SHAPEFILE2EXCEL"** button